-Article 34 Decisions
+Decisions

-(1) When a panel consists of an even number of Judges, decisions of the Court shall be taken by a majority of the panel and in case of equal vote the vote of the presiding Judge shall prevail.

-(2) In the event of one of the Judges of a panel being prevented from attending, a Judge from another panel may be called upon to sit in accordance with the Rules of Procedure.

-(3) In cases where this Statute provides that the Court of Appeal, the Court of First Instance or a division of the Court of First Instance shall take a decision sitting as a full court, such decision shall be valid only if it is taken by at least [3/4] of the Judges comprising the full court.

-(4) Decisions of the Court shall contain the names of the Judges deciding the case..

-(5) Decisions shall be signed by the Judges deciding the case, by the Registrar for decisions of the Court of Appeal, and by the Deputy-Registrar for decisions of the Court of First Instance.
+- (1) When a panel sits in composition of an even number of judges, decisions of the Court shall be taken by a majority of the panel.
+In case of equal vote the vote of the presiding judge shall prevail. - (2) In the event of one of the judges of a panel being prevented from attending, a judge from another panel may be called upon to sit in accordance with the Rules of Procedure. - (3) In cases where this Statute provides that a division of the Court of First Instance or the Court of Appeal shall take a decision sitting as a full court, such decision shall be valid only if it is taken by at least [3/4] of the judges comprising the full court. - (4) Decisions of the Court shall contain the names of the judges deciding the case. - (5) Decisions shall be signed by the judges deciding the case, by the Registrar for decisions of the Court of Appeal, and by the Deputy-Registrar for decisions of the Court of First Instance.
 They shall be read in open court.

-Article 35 Dissenting opinions
+Dissenting opinions

-A dissenting opinion expressed separately by a member of the panel in accordance with Article 53 of the Agreement shall be reasoned, given in writing and shall be signed by the Judge expressing this opinion.
+A dissenting opinion expressed separately by a judge of the panel in accordance with Article 51 of the Agreement shall be reasoned, given in writing and shall be signed by the judge expressing this opinion.

-Article 36 Decision in default
+Decision by default

-(1) Where the defending party, after having been duly summoned, fails to file written submissions in defence or fails to appear at the oral hearing, decision shall be given against that party by default.
+(1) Where the defendant, after having been duly summoned, fails to file written submissions in defence or fails to appear at the oral hearing, decision shall be given against that party by default.

 An objection may be lodged against the decision within one month of it being notified.

 (2) The objection shall not have the effect of staying enforcement of the decision by default unless the Court decides otherwise.

-SECTION 2 - FURHER APPEAL (CASSATION) (Council WD: Article 48)
+SECTION 2 - FURTHER APPEAL (CASSATION)